alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 The only file format supported by the GDI is the archaic [“.wmf”, and possibly its cousin “.emf”](https://en.wikipedia.org/wiki/Windows_Metafile).
 This is a Windows-specific binary vector graphics format with little to no support today.
 There’s now not even preview of such images in Windows Explorer.

 The GDI successor technology GDI+ supports saving a graphics result to e.g. a modern “.png” file, but that’s, hopefully, for a later part of the tutorial.
 For now let’s stick to the basic original GDI, which provides the foundation for the later Microsoft graphics APIs.
-Disregarding WMF, what  options does one then have for saving a graphics result?
+Disregarding the WMF format, what  options does one then have for saving a graphics result?

 Well, there are two ways to save a graphics result as a now reasonably [portable](https://en.wikipedia.org/wiki/BMP_file_format#Usage_of_BMP_format) “**.bmp**” image file, namely